docker/docs/docker-for-mac/index.md

 lower (to `1`) if you want Docker for Mac to use less memory.

->**Tip: Beta dialogs** &mdash; Starting with Beta 31, CPUs and Memory settings are on the Advanced dialog, as shown here.
+>**Tip: Beta dialogs** &mdash; Starting with Beta 31, CPUs and Memory settings are on the Advanced dialog.
+Starting with Beta 33, you can specify the storage location of the Linux volume.
+These settings are shown below.
 >
 >![CPUs and Memory settings UI starting at Beta 31](images/settings-advanced-beta.png)